FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: Abstract

-Auto-regressive Large Language Models (LLMs) demonstrate remarkable performance across domanins such as vision and language processing.
-However, due to sequential processing through a stack of transformer layers, autoregressive decoding faces significant computation/latency challenges, particularly in resource-constrained environments like mobile and edge devices.
-Existing approaches in literature that aim to improve latency via skipping layers have two distinct flavors - 1) Early exit 2) Input-agnostic heuristics where tokens exit at pre-determined layers irrespective of input sequence.
-Both the above strategies have limitations - the former cannot be applied to handle KV Caching necessary for speed-ups in modern framework and the latter does not capture the variation in layer importance across tasks or more generally, across input sequences.
-To address both limitations, we propose \textsc{FiRST}, an algorithm that reduces inference latency by using layer-specific routers to select a subset of transformer layers adaptively for each input sequence - the prompt (during prefill stage) decides which layers will be skipped during decoding. \textsc{FiRST} preserves compatibility with KV caching enabling faster inference while being quality-aware. \textsc{FiRST} is model-agnostic and can be easily enabled on any pre-trained LLM.
-We further improve performance by incorporating LoRA adapters for fine-tuning on external datasets, enhancing task-specific accuracy while maintaining latency benefits.
-Our approach reveals that input adaptivity is critical - indeed, different task-specific middle layers play a crucial role in evolving hidden representations depending on task.
-Extensive experiments show that \textsc{FiRST} significantly reduces latency while retaining competitive performance (as compared to baselines), making our approach an efficient solution for LLM deployment in low-resource environments.
+Auto-regressive Large Language Models (LLMs) demonstrate remarkable performance across different domains such as vision and language tasks.
+However, due to sequential processing through multiple transformer layers, autoregressive decoding faces significant computational challenges, particularly in resource-constrained environments like mobile and edge devices.
+Existing approaches in literature that aim to improve latency via skipping layers have two distinct flavors: (1) early exit, and (2) input-agnostic heuristics where tokens exit at pre-determined layers irrespective of input sequence.
+Both the above strategies have limitations—the former cannot be applied in the presence of KV caching, which is essential for speed-ups in modern inference frameworks, and the latter fails to capture variation in layer importance across tasks or, more generally, across input sequences.
+To address these limitations, we propose \textsc{FiRST}, a model-agnostic framework that reduces inference latency by using layer-specific routers to adaptively skip transformer layers during decoding, based on routing decisions made from the input prompt in the prefill stage. \textsc{FiRST} remains fully compatible with KV caching, enabling faster decoding while maintaining quality.
+Our method reveals that input adaptivity is essential—different tasks rely on different subsets of layers to evolve meaningful representations.
+Extensive experiments show that \textsc{FiRST} significantly reduces latency while outperforming existing layer selection strategies in quality.
+It retains performance comparable to the base model without skipping. \textsc{FiRST} is thus a promising and efficient solution for LLM deployment in low-resource environments.